-Having a walk-in shower or a jetted soaking tub right at home — maybe with some marble flooring below and a crystal chandelier above — sounds just about as good as a spa vacation.
+Having a walk-in shower or a jetted soaking tub right at home — maybe with some marble flooring below and a crystal chandelier above — sounds nearly as good as a spa vacation.

-But most of us don’t have the luxury of help from “Bath Crashers'” Matt Muenster.
-If you’re planning a DIY master bath renovation, you know that such a luxury doesn’t come cheap.
+But if you’re planning a master bath renovation, you know that such a luxury doesn’t come cheap.

 In construction or remodeling, “the bathroom, per square foot, is one of the most expensive things in your house,” says Michael Hydeck, founder and former owner of Hydeck Design Build near Philadelphia.